s87jackson/rfars/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Downsized the vignettes to reduce the check time.

 * Removed the words that were triggering the misspelling note.

 * Rephrased the Description to not begin with 'this package'